apache/trafficserver/doc/reference/configuration/records.config.en.rst

 2     some extra information is added.
 ===== ======================

-.. ts:confvar:: CONFIG proxy.config.http.response_server_enabled INT 1
+.. ts:cv:: CONFIG proxy.config.http.response_server_enabled INT 1
    :reloadable:

    You can specify one of the following: